 - All students in participating schools with parental consent on file for this COVID-19 school testing program are eligible to receive monetary incentives regardless of their current vaccination status.
 While K-12 school staff are able to be tested, they are not eligible for individual incentives.

 - A participating student will receive $25 for the first COVID-19 test that is administered through this program.
 Students then receive $10 for every subsequent test administered each week (at a maximum of one incentive per week).
+Students will not receive this financial incentive if the school opts out of the incentive program.

 Schools will have two implementation options: